Best Colleges at Oxford – 2025

 • Letter of reference

-However, each of Oxford’s 31 undergraduate colleges has its own independent admissions process.
+That being said, each of Oxford’s 31 undergraduate colleges has its own independent admissions process.
 This means that some colleges are more selective than others, and each college may have different admissions priorities.
-When you apply, you can opt to apply to particular colleges, or submit a general application to Oxford with no college preference.
+When you apply, you can opt to apply to particular colleges or submit a general application to Oxford with no college preference.

 Oxford Colleges—Top 15 Colleges Ranked

 We used the latest Norrington scores to rank all 31 Oxford colleges that accept undergraduate students.
-Norrington scores are based exclusively on how students perform on their final exams.
+(Though now discontinued, the Norrington scores were based on how students performed on their final exams.)
 As with all rankings, we advise not to place too much emphasis on whether a school was listed at #1 or #27.
-The better way to use this list would be as a launching off point to further explore the Oxford colleges which best suit your unique needs.
+Rather, use this list as a launching-off point to further explore the Oxford colleges that best suit your unique needs.

 1) Merton College